Robust and efficient verification of graph states in blind measurement-based quantum computation

+To realize BQC successfully, it is crucial to protect the privacy of the client and verify the correctness of the computation results.
+The latter task, known as verification of BQC, has been studied in various models as explained in the Methods section, among which MBQC in the receive-and-measure setting is particularly convenient \cite{Fujii17,HayaM15,TMMMF19,Xu21,MTH17,HayaHajdu18}.
+However, it is extremely challenging to construct robust and efficient verification protocols, especially for noisy, intermediate-scale quantum (NISQ) devices \cite{Presk18,Arute19,Zhong20}.
+Actually, this problem lies at the heart of the active research field of quantum characterization, verification, and validation (QCVV) \cite{Gheorg19,Eisert20,SupicBow20,Carra21,Kliesch21,YSG21}.

-In this paper, we consider the problem of verifying the resource graph states in the following adversarial scenario \cite{ZhuEVQPSlong19,ZH3,HayaM15,TMMMF19,Xu21,Takeuchi18,MTH17}, which is pertinent to blind and cloud quantum computing \cite{Fujii17,HayaM15,Morimae13,Takeuchi19}: Alice is a client who can only perform single-qudit projective measurements.
-Bob, on the other hand, is a server who can prepare arbitrary quantum states.
-In order to perform MBQC, Alice delegates the preparation of the resource graph state $|G\>\in \caH$ to Bob, who then prepares a state $\rho$ on the whole system $\caH^{\otimes M}$ and sends it to Alice qudit by qudit.
-If Bob is honest, then he is supposed to generate $M$ copies of $|G\>$; while if he is malicious, then he can mess up the computation of Alice by generating an arbitrary correlated or entangled state $\rho$.
-To obtain reliable computation results, Alice needs to verify the resource state prepared by Bob with suitable tests on some systems of $\rho$.
-Here a test means a binary measurement on a single-copy system, while it means a binary measurement on the whole system in many references on quantum hypothesis testing \cite[Chapter 3]{Haya17book} \cite{HMT,Ha09-2}.
-If the test results satisfy certain conditions, then Alice can guarantee that the reduced state on the remaining system is close enough to the target state $|G\>$, and can safely use it for MBQC; otherwise, she rejects Bob's state.
-Since there is no communication from Alice to Bob after the preparation of the resource state, the client's privacy is kept against the server by the no-signaling principle \cite{Morimae13}.
-Due to this reason, the procedure above is also suitable to verifying blind MBQC.
+In this work, we focus on the problem of verifying the resource graph states in the following adversarial scenario \cite{ZhuEVQPSshort19,HayaM15,ZhuEVQPSlong19}, which is crucial to the verification of blind MBQC in the receive-and-measure setting \cite{Morimae13,Fujii17,HayaM15,TMMMF19,Xu21,MTH17,HayaHajdu18}: Alice is a client (verifier) who can only perform single-qudit projective measurements with a trusted measurement device, and Bob is a server (prover) who can prepare arbitrary quantum states.
+In order to perform MBQC, Alice delegates the preparation of the $n$-qudit graph state $|G\>\in \caH$ to Bob, who then prepares a quantum state $\rho$ on the whole space $\caH^{\otimes (N+1)}$ and sends it to Alice qudit by qudit.
+If Bob is honest, then he is supposed to prepare $N+1$ copies of $|G\>$; while if he is malicious, then he can mess up the computation of Alice by generating an arbitrary correlated or even entangled state $\rho$.
+To obtain reliable computation results, Alice needs to verify the resource state prepared by Bob with suitable tests on $N$ systems, where each test is a binary measurement on a single-copy system.
+If the test results satisfy certain conditions, then the conditional reduced state on the remaining system is close to the target state $|G\>$ and can be used for MBQC; otherwise, the state is rejected.
+Since there is no communication from Alice to Bob after the preparation of the state $\rho$, the information-theoretic blindness is guaranteed by the no-signaling principle \cite{Morimae13}.